ray-project/ray/doc/source/serve/advanced-guides/grpc-guide.md

 ```

 (serve-grpc-proxy-more-examples)=
-## Use Streaming and Model Composition
+## Use streaming and model composition
 gRPC proxy will remain feature parity with HTTP proxy.
 Here are more examples of using
 gRPC proxy for getting streaming response as well as doing model composition.